RasaHQ/rasa/docs/docs/reference/rasa/core/policies/policy.md

   - a dictionary of attribute (INTENT, TEXT, ACTION_NAME, ACTION_TEXT,
   ENTITIES, SLOTS, FORM) to a list of features for all dialogue turns in all training trackers
-  - the label ids (e.g. action ids) for every dialuge turn in all training trackers
+  - the label ids (e.g. action ids) for every dialogue turn in all training trackers

 #### train